Pumpkin Coffee Cake Cookies

 STEP SEVEN: Add in the dry ingredients and combine on low speed.
 Scrape the sides of the bowl with a rubber spatula as necessary.

-STEP EIGHT: Scoop the dough into 16 portions with a 2 tablespoon cookie scoop, then roll into balls.
+STEP EIGHT: Scoop the dough into 16 portions with a 2 tbsp cookie scoop, then roll into balls.
 Transfer the cookie dough, six at a time, to a prepared baking sheet lined with parchment paper.
 Make a slight indent in the cookie dough balls using the palm of your hand.
-Measure out a heaping tablespoon of streusel topping and flip it on top of each portion of cookie dough.
+Measure out a heaping tbsp of streusel topping and flip it on top of each portion of cookie dough.
 Press down gently with the palm of your hand to better secure the streusel to the cookie dough.

 STEP NINE: Bake the cookies and let them cool for 10 minutes on the cookie sheet, then transfer the baked cookies to a wire rack to cool completely.